Here’s how the logic breaks down:

 And every one of these ideas has been categorically and definitively debunked.
 As long as you maintain an energy deficit, you’ll lose weight regardless of whether you get most of your calories from carbs, protein, or fat.

-Once you reach this point, they say, you have to exhaust the glucose stored in your muscles to slim down to the chiseled physique you want.
+Once you reach this point, they say, you have to exhaust the glycogen stored in your muscles to force your body to burn fat.

 Not only is that not true, doing so can slow your progress.

 To improve your body composition, you want to lose fat while maintaining or building muscle mass.

 If you cut your carb intake and your glycogen levels, you’ll perform poorly in your workouts, recover slower, and likely lose some strength and muscle mass.

 And all three of those things are going to make it harder to get the body you want.